vpthehuman/MUSE-multi-block-xai/CODE_OF_CONDUCT.md

 - Sustained disruption of project work.

 ## Enforcement
-Instances of abusive behavior can be reported by contacting the project maintainers at: **vishish123@gmail.com** (replace with your preferred contact email).
+Instances of abusive behavior can be reported by contacting the project maintainers at: vishish123@gmail.com.
 Reports will be handled confidentially.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant v2.1 (https://www.contributor-covenant.org/version/2/1/).